Akihiko Tanaka: Administrative, professional, and advisory career

-Tanaka served in various administrative roles at the University of Tokyo: as the Director of the Institute for Advanced Studies on Asia (2002-2006), as the Executive Vice President (2009-2011), and as Vice President (2009 and 2011).
+Tanaka served in various administrative roles at the University of Tokyo: as the Director of the Institute for Advanced Studies on Asia (2002-2006) and as Vice President (2009-2011).
 In the latter position, he was in charge of its international affairs; during his term, the university joined the G-30 program and established degree programs in English catered to both Japanese and international students, including the PEAK program at the Komaba Campus.
 In 2012, Tanaka became the president of the Japan International Cooperation Agency (JICA), succeeding Sadako Ogata.
 Upon the Cabinet's approval of Tanaka's appointment to the role, Japan's Foreign Minister Koichiro Genba called Tanaka "a prominent scholar in international politics who is highly acclaimed in the world as well as in Japan.
 His works and activities encompass wide-ranging fields, including diplomacy, security, politics and economics, and he has been involved in making various proposals to the government."
 Among the many projects the agency oversaw, Tanaka was involved in the comprehensive peace agreement signed in March 2014 between the Philippine government and the Moro Islamic Liberation Front (MILF).
 The agreement ended two decades of negotiation, and JICA soon began implementing several “quick impact” projects in the area to improve the prospects of a lasting peace in the region.

+Tanaka stepped down as president of JICA in September 2015.
+He then served as president of the National Graduate Institute for Policy Studies from 2017 to 2022.
+He was reappointed president of JICA in April 2022, succeeding Shinichi Kitaoka.

 In addition to his administrative and professional capacities, Tanaka has served in various advisory roles, such as the East Asia Vision Group, an advisory panel for the ASEAN+3 summit (1999 to 2001), as well as several government and semi-governmental advisory panels, including the Council of Defense-Strategic Studies (2001), the Advisory Group on International Cooperation for Peace (2002), and the Council on Security and Defense Capability (2009).
 He was also involved in drafting policy recommendations such as “Japan's New Security Strategy: Multilayered and Cooperative Security Strategy” (2008), and the “Toward a Greater Alliance: A Policy Proposal of the Mt.
 Fuji Dialogue Special Task Force”(2017).
 In addition to advisory roles in Japan, Tanaka has advised international organizations such as the United Nations Development Program (UNDP).

 Media commentary

-Tanaka occasionally contributes to media outlets, such as the Nikkei Asian Review Mainichi Shimbun, the Yomiuri Shimbun, and the Asahi Shimbun.
+Tanaka occasionally contributes to media outlets, such as the Nikkei Asian Review, Mainichi Shimbun, the Yomiuri Shimbun, and the Asahi Shimbun.